IELTS Listening Table Completion is another form of gapfill, so all of the advice I give about gapfills applies here (see below).

-Usually they are showing you around a place, and giving directions, but occasionally you get a listening like this one, where you have to complete a table.
+Usually in Section 2 they are showing you around a place, and giving directions, but occasionally you get tables like this one.

 - look at the direction the information moves in (follow the numbers – check if they move horizontally or vertically)

 - silently pronounce any labels to yourself so that you’re ready to hear them e.g. Brand names: ‘Baby Safe, Choice cuts, Mother’s Choice’ here.